Identity and access management

 WriteableCogniteResourceList[GroupWrite,Group],NameTransformerMixin,InternalIdTransformerMixin- as_write() GroupWriteList

-Returns a writing version of this group list.
+Returns a write version of this group list.

 - to_pandas(